jude253/CGameSandbox/README.md

 cmake -DUSE_EMSCRIPTEN=ON ..
 ```

+NOTE: If you are running `make` for the first time since installing
+the emsdk, make sure the shell you run `make` in has not run
+`source ./emsdk_env.sh` as this makes the caching of emscripten port
+libraries fail.
+Run `source ./emsdk_env.sh` after running `make` the
+first time.

 NOTE: If you switch back to normal building, use this command for the
 first time to disable the cached key: